 - Lights Out, episode "The Chicken Heart".

-- Battle Angel Alita at one point pulls out her robot heart to use as stakes in an arm wrestling game - placing it directly on the table, on her right side.
+- At one point Gally pulls out her robot heart to use as stakes in an arm wrestling game - placing it directly on the table, on her right side.
 It's still attached and functional though.

 - In a similar (but grosser) vein to the trope, she also attaches a severed head to her circulatory system to keep it alive.